Back to blog

 What is SaaS development?

-How to identify a SaaS company?
+How do you identify a SaaS company?

-Do SaaS companies make money?
+How do SaaS companies make money?

-What is the rule of 40 in SaaS?
+What is the Rule of 40 in SaaS?

-What is the 80/20 rule in SaaS?
+What does the 80/20 rule mean for SaaS?

 Is PayPal a SaaS company?

-Is Microsoft 365 a SaaS or PaaS?
+Is Microsoft 365 SaaS or PaaS?

 What is a standard SLA for SaaS?

-Is SaaS still a thing?
+Is SaaS still relevant in 2025?

-Is software development the same as SaaS?
+Is software development the same as SaaS development?

 Is SaaS the same as Salesforce?